ubiubi18/IIP-demurrage/README.md

 Short-Term Price Fluctuations: The announcement and subsequent implementation of such a proposal could lead to short-term price volatility as the market reacts and adjusts to the new economic model.

 Technical Implementation Risks: Introducing a new tax mechanism requires changes to the underlying protocol.
 There's always a risk of bugs or unforeseen technical challenges when implementing such changes, which could impact network stability.

+While the proposal aims to discourage hoarding and promote decentralization, there's a risk that some large holders (like early investors and devs) might find ways to circumvent the tax or consolidate their holdings, leading to economic centralization.

+While the proposal aims to stabilize iDNA's economics, external factors could still lead to unpredictability in price and adoption.